HIST1102 Contemporary European Culture in Historical Perspective

 The unit introduces students to the concept of 'Europe', the European Union, the European regions, and central topics of contemporary European society and culture including the question of Turkey's place in Europe and the challenges of European integration.
 The unit comprises online modules and tutorials based on the study of contemporary European film, literature and documentary from the areas of cultural studies, history and politics, sociology and social theory.

 - Students are able to (1) understand the historical and political development of the European regions and their cultural core values; (2) understand the complexities involved in the identification of 'Europe' and its regions; (3) identify major issues confronting Europe today; (4) develop their ability to communicate orally and interact constructively and productively in interpersonal (classroom) situations; and (5) understand and apply the principles of analytical thinking, clear writing and correct documentation in short assignments and essays.

-- Typically this unit is assessed in the following ways: (1) online quizzes; (2) written assignments; and (3) tutorial participation.
+- Indicative assessments in this unit are as follows: (1) online quizzes; (2) written assignments; and (3) tutorial participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit rules